A Conversation With Cris Wilbur

 Chief Human Resources Officer of Roche

 Roche's purpose is "Doing now what patients need next."
 Roche must be agile to fulfill that purpose, both now and in the future, and their approach to agility is unique -- and uniquely effective.

 Roche is the world's largest biotech company, producing life-saving oncology, immunology, infectious disease, diabetes, ophthalmology and central nervous system medications and diagnostics.
 The World Health Organization Model Lists of Essential Medicines includes 30 of Roche's medications, among them life-saving antibiotics, anti-malarials and cancer medicines.

 Clearly, Roche is a global front-runner in pharmaceutical development -- and to be so, the company must be agile.

-As Roche's CHRO, Cris Wilbur, explains to Gallup Managing Director Larry Emond in the following conversation, agility is both structural and cultural at Roche.
+As Roche's CHRO, Cris Wilbur, explains in the following CHRO conversation, agility is both structural and cultural at Roche.
 Using typical agility practices but with Roche-built programs -- including a focus on the company's values of integrity, passion and courage -- Roche is seeing enviable speed and accuracy results.

 Emond: Agility has a lot of meanings.
 What is Roche's definition of agility?